What Is ISO 21434? Compliance Tips for Automotive Software Developers

-ISO 21434 “Road vehicles — cybersecurity engineering” is an automotive standard currently under development.
+ISO 21434 “Road vehicles — cybersecurity engineering” is an automotive standard.
 It focuses on the cybersecurity risk in road vehicle electronic systems.

 ISO/SAE 21434 Overview

-ISO 21434 will cover all stages of a vehicle's lifecycle — from design through to decommissioning by the application of cybersecurity engineering.
-This will apply to all electronic systems, components, and software in the vehicle, plus any external connectivity.
+ISO 21434 covers all stages of a vehicle's lifecycle — from design through to decommissioning by the application of cybersecurity engineering.
+This applies to all electronic systems, components, and software in the vehicle, plus any external connectivity.

-What’s more, the standard will provide developers with a comprehensive approach to implementing security safeguards that span the entire supplier chain.
+What’s more, the standard provides developers with a comprehensive approach to implementing security safeguards that span the entire supplier chain.

 Why Is ISO 21434 Important?

 The intent behind the standard is to provide a structured process to ensure that cybersecurity considerations are incorporated into automotive products throughout their lifetime.

-The standard will require automotive manufacturers and suppliers to demonstrate due diligence in the implementation of cybersecurity engineering and that cybersecurity management is applied throughout the supply chain to support it.
+The standard requires automotive manufacturers and suppliers to demonstrate due diligence in the implementation of cybersecurity engineering and that cybersecurity management is applied throughout the supply chain to support it.

-It is intended that organizations will encourage a cybersecurity culture so that everything is designed with security considerations from the start.
+It intends that organizations will encourage a cybersecurity culture so that everything is designed with security considerations from the start.